 Data processors and or third parties

 Where we have third parties providing parts or all of our services for us, we have contracts or agreements in place with them.
-See a list of contracts and companies we deal with.
+This includes the council’s use of Microsoft 365 as its main operating system.
+Read the Microsoft Privacy Statement.

 Transfers of personal data